A guide to addons for Guild Wars 2 on Linux

 6. Launch Guild Wars 2

-7. You will get a prompt to update ArcDPS, select if you want to show “ArcDPS Manager” on every launch if you want to, then click Launch GW2 for now (going forward after the first setup, you will press Update ArcDPS if the MD5 checksums do not match).
+7. If you configured ScopeBuddy, you will get a prompt to update ArcDPS, select if you want to show “ArcDPS Manager” on every launch if you want to, then click Launch GW2 for now (going forward after ArcDPS is installed, you will press Update ArcDPS if the MD5 checksums do not match).

 NOTE: If importing TaCO packs does not work for you, use Burrito-next the pre-release version of burrito, as of writing there is a chance importing TaCO marker packs fails on Burrito version 1.0.0 for some people.